Best Men's Down Vests of 2025/26

 |What could be better: Not as durable, expensive

-The Mountain Hardwear Ghost Whisperer/2 Vest is the best lightweight insulated vest, hands down.
+The Mountain Hardwear Ghost Whisperer Vest is the best lightweight insulated vest, hands down.
 The men’s size small that we tested weighs a mere 5.1 ounces.
 Yes, you read that right.
 The Ghost Whisperer is very popular among ultralight backpackers and mountaineers.
 While it isn’t the most durable, you’ll forget you’re carrying it in your pack until you need the extra warmth.

-We tested this vest on a summer backpacking trip in Wyoming’s Wind River Range.
+• We tested this vest on a summer backpacking trip in Wyoming’s Wind River Range.
 We also tested it in Colorado while hiking, backpacking, and trail running.
 It’s small and light enough to carry in a trail running vest, and this vest with a windbreaker is enough to keep you warm for a break at the summit or windy overlook.
 The jacket version of the Ghost Whisperer is also one of our favorites for colder-weather backpacking.
 We’ve put in tons of miles with our Ghost Whisperer.

-The shell is made of ultra-thin 10D Recycled Nylon ripstop material.
+• The shell is made of ultra-thin 10D Recycled Nylon ripstop material.
 It’s stuffed with 800-fill RDS®-certified down insulation.
 While the shell material isn’t quite as comfortable as the Patagonia Down Sweater or Rab Microlight, it’s surprisingly soft, considering how light the material is.
 And since this vest is so light, it doesn’t feel like you’re wearing it.
 It’s super thin, so it’s great to layer on top of.
 But it gives a surprising amount of warmth considering the thickness.

-It has zippered hand pockets with ultralight zippers that never seem to snag.
+• It has zippered hand pockets with ultralight zippers that never seem to snag.
 Snagging zippers is the bane of most ultralight gear and can lead to tears in the delicate fabric.
 The fact that these zippers don’t catch or snag means the vest is less likely to fail here.
 And the right-hand pocket doubles as a stuff sack.
 When packed into this pocket, the vest is barely larger than a 500 mL water bottle–half the size of a Nalgene.

-Previous versions of the Ghost Whisperer Vest weren’t made with recycled materials.
-However, the Ghost Whisperer/2 Vest is now made with ultralight and recycled ripstop nylon.
+• Previous versions of the Ghost Whisperer Vest weren’t made with recycled materials.
+However, the new Ghost Whisperer Vest is now made with ultralight and recycled ripstop nylon.
 Adding recycled material doesn’t add any weight, but it does add a big improvement in sustainability, which we love.
 All Mountain Hardwear gear also comes with a lifetime warranty, and they’ll attempt to repair any damaged items before replacing them.

-This highly lightweight down vest comes at a price, though.
+• This highly lightweight down vest comes at a price, though.
 The Ghost Whisperer/2 Vest is the most expensive vest we tested.
 The shell material on the Ghost Whisperer/2 is less durable than all of the heavier vests we tested, too.
 Our trusty Ghost Whisperer jacket that we use for three-season backpacking has a couple of repair patches on it.
 You’ll have to be careful with this vest, especially if using it while hiking in brushy locations.
 But if you’re okay with a few patches on your vest, this will reliably keep you warm when you need it and disappear in your pack whenever you aren’t wearing it.

-The Ghost Whisperer/2 Vest has tons of positive customer reviews online, and OutdoorGearLab and Switchback Travel also have good things to say about it.
-The Ghost Whisperer Jacket revolutionized the ultralight backpacking world when it was first introduced, and it has been a mainstay in thru-hikers’ packs ever since.
+• The Ghost Whisperer Jacket revolutionized the ultralight backpacking world when it was first introduced, and it has been a mainstay in thru-hikers’ packs ever since.
 We think the Ghost Whisperer/2 Vest is a great choice for anyone looking to shed as many ounces as possible from their pack.

 Best Insulated Vest for Winter: Outdoor Vitals Novapro Vest